Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 consist of the following: proofs of inclusion for versions 0, 1, 3, terminated by a proof of non-inclusion for version 7.
 Then, proofs of inclusion for versions 5 and 6 would conclude the proof that 6 is the highest version available.

-While being able to determine the exact highest version of a label is sometimes useful (as discussed in {{greatest-version-searches}}), this is not always the case.
-Users searching for a specific version of a label only need to know whether the highest version at a given log entry is greater than or less than their target version -- not its exact value.
-A **truncated binary ladder** is one which stops after the first proof of inclusion for a version greater than or equal to the target version, or the first proof of non-inclusion for a version less than the target version.
+However, for the purpose of searching for a specific version of a label, this is optimized in the two ways discussed below.

+First, the series of lookups ends after the first proof of inclusion for a version greater than or equal to the target version, or the first proof of non-inclusion for a version less than the target version.
+This is because users are only interested in whether the highest version of a label that exists, as of a particular log entry, is greater than or less than their target version -- not its exact value.

+Second, the Transparency Log omits proofs of inclusion for any versions of the label where a proof of inclusion was already provided in the same query response for a log entry to the left.
+Similarly, the Transparency Log also omits proofs of non-inclusion for any versions of the label where a proof of non-inclusion was already provided in the same query response for a log entry to the right.
+When the Transparency Log is behaving honestly, these proofs are unnecessary to conduct the user's search.
+When the Transparency Log is behaving maliciously, omitting these proofs does not meaningfully change the security of the protocol.

 ## Maximum Lifetime

 A Transparency Log operator MAY define a maximum lifetime for log entries.
 If defined, it MUST be greater than zero seconds.
-Whether a log entry has surpassed its maximum lifetime is determined by subtracting the timestamp of the rightmost log entry from the timestamp of the log entry in question.
+Whether a log entry has surpassed its maximum lifetime is determined by subtracting the timestamp of the rightmost log entry from the timestamp of the log entry in question and checking if the result is greater than or equal to the defined duration.

 A user executing a search may arrive at a log entry which is past its maximum lifetime by either of two ways.
 The user may have inspected a log entry which is